vsch/flexmark-java/MarkdownProcessorsEmulation.md

 * current item's sub-item

 Some processors, like Kramdown and Markdown, use the list's first item indent to determine when text is an item, lazy continuation or indented code.
-CommonMark (spec.txt 0.27), uses the last item's content indent for this determination.
+CommonMark, uses the last item's content indent for this determination.
 MultiMarkdown, uses a fixed indent of 4 spaces from left edge or last block quote marker to make that determination.